Pennsylvania Sportsbooks Apps

-Legal online gambling and sports betting will be coming to PA in some for during 2018.
+Legal online gambling and sports betting are now legal in Pennsylvania.
+The first of many PA Sportsbooks is now open at the Hollywood Casino just outside of Harrisburg.
+The uber-popular Parx Casino located in the suburbs of Philadelphia is rumored to be ready to open their sportsbook before the end of 2018.
 Sports betting, DFS, online poker, online casino games and the lottery are all part of a bill that Governor Tom Wolf recently signed, making Pennsylvania the 4th US state to legalize online gambling.

 The process of legalized sports betting in Pennsylvania looks to be a bit of an uphill climb.
 Sports bettors have watched neighboring states like Delaware and New Jersey quickly move on sports betting regulation once the Supreme Court ruled in favor of NJ this past Spring.
 A heavy tax burden and limiting sports betting skins to one per operator, is not making the process easy for the launch of legal sports wagering in PA.